 Rayleigh Speedway

 Rayleigh has had 2 homes, the first track was situated very close to the second.
-The team was better know at Rayleigh Weir Stadium, Southend Arterial Rd., Rayleigh Essex 1948-1973.
+The team was better known at Rayleigh Weir Stadium, Southend, Arterial Rd., Rayleigh, Essex 1948-1973.
 If anyone has items from the other track please email me

 Dave Jones says: Rayleigh speedway has had 2 tracks but only one stadium. the original track shape was a copy of the Wembley track.
 I do not know what year it was but the track was made smaller to accommodate greyhound racing at the stadium.